 The “Good Deal” That Turned Into a Refund Case

 But a Johor Baru case reported by The Star shows how fast things can go sideways when the process is loose: delayed 3D visuals, shifting scope, surprise invoices, and “admin fees” that suddenly appear when you ask for your money back.
-The Star

 This isn’t about “cheap vs expensive.”